petermetz/chainlink/README.md

 Note: Other environment variables should not be set for all tests to pass

 There helper script for initial setup to create an appropriate test user.
-It requires postgres to be running on localhost at port 5432.
-You will be prompted for the `postgres` user password
+It requires postgres to be running on localhost at port 5432. (`make start-testdb`) You will be prompted for the `postgres` user password

 ```bash